-Title and Location Client Dates PLANO CHISHOLM TRAIL RETAINING WALL DESIGN City of Plano 2019 Highlights Hydraulic/Hyd Retaining wall Construction d Permitting assi Bank stabilizat Bidding assista Construction P design lrawings istance ion nce OEI is providing design services for the preparation of bid and construction plans for the replacement of a retaining wall along Spring Creek running parallel to a portion of Chisholm Trail.
-The existing wall is constructed of stacked rock gabion baskets and is approximately 15' high and 200' long.
-The stream is experiencing downcutting, which has caused exposure of the wall base.
-OEI analyzed velocities for various design storms as well as analyzed potential for undercutting over a 50-
+Title and Location Client Dates PLANO CHISHOLM TRAIL RETAINING WALL DESIGN City of Plano 2019

+OEI provided design services for the preparation of bid documents and construction plans for the replacement of a retaining wall along Spring Creek running parallel to a portion of Chisholm Trail.
+The existing wall was constructed of stacked rock gabion baskets approximately 15' high and 200' long.
+The stream is experiencing downcutting, which had caused exposure of the wall base.
+OEI analyzed velocities for various design storms as well as analyzed potential for undercutting over a 50-year design life.
+OEI's services included assisting the City in determining required agency review (Nationwide Permit 13 - Bank Stabilization applies) and preparing applications/letters/plan sets.
+The replacement wall consisted of a modular block wall with soil anchoring.
+It also included a toe foundation which extended well into the rock base of Spring Creek to mitigate against future downcutting.